RobinLebhar/with-info-doc-expo-storybook/README.md

 You'll notice that if the props is made of nested attribute, you'll not get a "pretty type"  but a description of the type so it's more verbose :/ I did not have the time to recontruct the json to get "pretty types" descriptions

- Not perfect at all you know it's better than nothing.
+ Not perfect at all, butyou know it's better than nothing.